 Temporary staff members are an excellent solution to the war for talent—they can help you temporarily fill vacant roles and can provide added resource for large projects or time-consuming jobs.
 Their specialist knowledge can also be used to fill skills gaps in your teams, so your permanent employees learn more.

-If you’ve chosen to work with a temporary employee but find yourself debating which start day to give, you may want to read on and find out why it’s better to be fast off the mark.
+If you’ve chosen to work with a temporary employee through a temp recruitment agency but find yourself debating which start day to give, you may want to read on and find out why it’s better to be fast off the mark.

 The damage long hiring times can cause

 Stipulating a Monday start day can feel something of a tradition for businesses.
 The reality is that candidates are working to a much faster timeline.
 A poll of 1,000 jobseekers revealed that 44% felt there was poor communication from employers regarding the required steps in the recruitment process.
 Further to this, 39% felt that delayed decision-making was a big frustration.
 They want to transition quickly from interview stage and into a new roles, but find their pace mismatched by sluggish company hiring processes.